 In fact, the 412(e)3 Plans allow for significantly more in tax deductible contributions annually.
-For example, we mentioned what you, at 50 years old, could contribute with a regular Defined Benefit Plan in the article on Defined Benefit Plans.
-In that situation, you could deduct $106,000.
-With a 412(e)3 Plan you could make substantially larger tax-deductible contributions ($150,000 a year or more) into a 412(e)3 Plan annually.
+For example, we mentioned what you, at 50 years old, could contribute with a regular Defined Benefit Plan in the section on Defined Benefit Plans.
+In that situation, you could deduct $125,000.
+With a 412(e)3 Plan you could make substantially larger tax-deductible contributions ($190,000 a year or more) into a 412(e)3 Plan annually.

 Note that your annuities most likely will make more than the 2-3% guaranteed return.
 But the amount of your contributions is based upon the guaranteed amount.
 These plans have pumped new life into Defined Benefit Plans, but you must be careful.
 The IRS has already commented on abuses of 412(e)3 Plans, so you need only the most highly trained advisors to guide you through these, and other treacherous waters in retirement planning.

 Is a Defined Benefit Plan the appropriate choice for you and your business?
-If you feel the clock ticking, perhaps it’s time to contact our office for a free consultation (which you can do by e-mailing Kara@GoldenCrestFinancial.com).
+If you feel the clock ticking, please click here to email us or phone 530-210-7781.
+To sign up for a free consultation or to just get more information click here.